juliadelis/horsingAround/README.md

-The project consists of horse management for horse racing, a complete platform.
+The project consists of horse management for horse centers, a complete platform.
 Designed to facilitate the administration and monitoring of horses at a horse riding facility, this application offers a robust and intuitive solution for the institution's managers and employees.

 💻 Key Features: